opensearch-project/opensearch-jvector/scripts/README.md

 1. Creates a knn_vector index with JVector engine
 2. Indexes the specified number of vectors with the given dimension
 3. Reports index stats before force merge
-4. Performs a force merge to consolidate segments
+4. Performs a force merge 1 segment to consolidate segments
 5. Reports index stats after force merge
 6. Tests search functionality on the large index